Trump Takes Aim at NAFTA Once Again

 -

-President Donald Trump has revived his tough talk on the North American Free Trade Agreement in recent days and lashed out at Canadian trade policies, appearing to revert to his previous hardline trade stance ahead of the 100-day mark of his presidency.
+President Donald Trump has revived his tough talk on the North American Free Trade Agreement in recent days and lashed out at Canadian trade policies, appearing to revert to his previous hard-line trade stance ahead of the 100-day mark of his presidency.

 Trump criticized Canada for protecting its dairy farmers and called NAFTA “very, very bad for our country,” during a visit to a Wisconsin factory last week.
 Then on Monday, the administration slapped tariffs on Canadian softwood lumber.